 Start with "Why?": A Winning L&D Story

-One of HR Excellence 2020 Gold Award given to Tokopedia was for Learning and Development.
+One of the HR Excellence 2020 Gold Awards given to Tokopedia was for Learning and Development.
 Here's our story that might help fellow HR and business leaders out there if you are on the journey to make your Learning and Development (L&D) better.
-Kudos to the Learning and Development team of Tokopedia who spearheads all these use cases I'm about to share to you below.
+Kudos to the Learning and Development team of Tokopedia who spearheads all these use cases I'm about to share with you below.

 Start the "Why?" for your L&D.

 In 2020, we sharpened our "Why?" for L&D. Our vision for Learning and Development is to build an ecosystem where "Every Nakama can share and learn, to progress their personal and professional development".
 The vision was summed up in our hashtags of #semuaguru #semuamurid.
 (Nakama = Tokopedia's employees).

 We also defined what success would look like?.
 We want our Nakama to say: "I can learn anytime, anywhere, about relevant things I need for my personal and professional development, through the best possible learning experience".

 The team translated that "Why?" into the Three-Es framework of the "How?", which stands for "Engage, Enrich, and Experience".
 Those three words are literally the mandate of the team: how can we engage better with scale (platform question), how we can enrich our learning modules even further (content question), and how can we create the best learning experience that made Nakama 'coming back' for more, and 'giving back' by making themselves teacher/facilitator for another fellow Nakama (experience question).